Introduction to Unix

 - View file content:

-. - Edit files: Use the text editor
+cat file_nameorless file_name. - Edit files: Use the text editor

 - View file content: